 What is Valley Vision’s role?

 Valley Vision is managing implementation of the School2Home pilot initiative at Leataata Floyd Elementary School, the first school in Sacramento in which the California Emerging Technology Fund (CETF) has invested.
 In December 2016, Sacramento County, the City of Sacramento, and SCUSD signed a Partnership Statement of Intent with Valley Vision and CETF, outlining commitments to work together to address Digital Inclusion and generational poverty within the Marina Vista and Alder Grove communities surrounding LFE.
 Valley Vision is working with the partners to develop an action plan which incorporates strategies to close the Digital Divide within a larger anti-poverty strategy to achieve five associated outcomes – decreased poverty, increased employment, improved educational outcomes, decreased crime, and improved health.

 To open up a pathway to success for students and families on and off campus by providing access to the tools, knowledge and resources needed to become digitally literate; to improve quality of life within the LFE community; and to support LFE in its mission to provide a safe environment and challenging curriculum which will enable all students to become independent life-long learners and responsible citizens.

-Valley Vision began managing the School2Home initiative in 2015 and has continued implementation through the current 2016-17 school year.
+Valley Vision began managing the School2Home initiative in 2015 and continues implementation through the 2016-17 school year.
 With a new school technology grant, Principal Eric Chapman plans to further expand the program over the coming years, hoping to eventually adapt the program to reach every child and family.